 This unique pepper has a rich history, dating back about 5,000 years to the time before the Inca civilization, with its roots found in the Guitarreros caves.
 Ancient cultures like the Paracas and Nazca documented it, and today, it proudly represents Peru’s culinary heritage.
 The best places to grow Rocoto are in the eastern Andes, especially in regions like Oxapampa-Pasco, Arequipa, etc.

-Our spices are tiny parts of our culture, tradition, and food, and we hope that you can enjoy them in all of their forms on your trip to Peru.
-We encourage you to try Viagens Machu Picchu on your Peruvian trip.
+Our spices are tiny parts of our culture, tradition, and food, and we hope that you can enjoy them in all of their forms when you visit our country.
 Take a look at our destinations or contact our experts to get more info!

 Viagens Machu Picchu, journeys that inspire, moments that last.